 .
-With little open, it’s far better to make like the Swiss and escape to the mountains and lakeshores to hike, swim and soak up the glorious scenery.
+With little open, it’s far better to make like the Swiss and escape to the mountains and lakes to hike (which is the Swiss national sport), swim and soak up the glorious scenery.
 Those who don’t tend to moan that Switzerland is boring.
-It isn’t – you just have to know where to go.
+It isn’t – you just have to know where to go and what to do

-4. Doing your washing whenever you like.
-Most Swiss apartments don’t have washing machines but share a communal one in the basement, and rules on when to use it can be strict.
-Don’t ever make the huge error of rocking up to use it on someone else’s ‘day’.
-Warning notes, verbal reprimands and even – as in one recent case – physical violence could ensue.
+Many Swiss apartments don’t have washing machines.
+Instead, tenants share a communal one in the basement, and rules on when to use it can be very strict.
+Don’t ever make the error of rocking up to use it on someone else’s ‘day’.
+Warning notes, verbal reprimands and even – in one case

 7. Trying to buy lunch after 2pm.
 Speaking of lunch, don’t expect to easily find a restaurant that will serve you after 2pm, particularly in smaller cities and rural areas.
 You’ll just have to grab a sandwich (with the obligatory gherkin) from a supermarket instead.

 A firmly entrenched custom in many countries, tipping is not, however, necessary in Switzerland.
 Staff salaries are good, compared with other countries, and tips are included in the price of your meal.
 You can certainly leave something if you want, but don’t feel obliged

 While it can be hard to make friends with the sometimes reserved Swiss, once you do get to know them they’ll be friends for life.
 Join a sports club or do a language exchange to get you started.

 13. Crossing the road without waiting for the green man.
 One habit that often bemuses expats is seeing the rule-abiding Swiss waiting obediently for the green man rather than crossing a road without ‘permission’, even if there’s no traffic coming.
-On the other hand, people seem to take their life in their hands on crosswalks unregulated by traffic lights.
+On the other hand, people in Switzerland seem to take their life in their hands on crosswalks unregulated by traffic lights.
 Though pedestrians have priority, don’t expect that cars will automatically stop – they often don’t.

 14. Queuing.
 The Swiss rarely queue at bus stops, shop tills or anywhere else, for that matter.
 So get out of the habit quickly or you’ll just end up feeling frustrated.